-In order to stay focused on your goals you need to first set them.
+In order to stay focused on your goals, you need to first set them.
 Having a clear outline and understanding of what it is you want to achieve on this day, throughout this week, month or quarter will be helpful in prioritizing tasks and delivering quality work.
-Setting a goal can look like creating a timeline for when you want to finish a certain task, blocking timeout on your calendar where you dedicate that time for more critical tasks, or creating and managing a to-do list.
+Setting a goal can look like creating a timeline for when you want to finish a certain task, blocking a timeout on your calendar where you dedicate that time for more critical tasks or creating and managing a to-do list.
 The most important part is being able to pinpoint what you want to accomplish and when you want to accomplish it so that you can stay on track.

 - Block Distractions

 It might seem too simple to be effective, but blocking out distractions can be one of the most beneficial methods of working productively.
 Try putting your phone in a separate area or out of eyesight so you don’t get tempted to check your messages.
 Mute notifications on your computer so each ping doesn’t take you away from your focus.
-If you’ve tried those methods before and didn’t find them to be successful, try using BlockSite’s Chrome Extension, where you can take all of your biggest digital distractions – like Facebook, Twitter, news sites and more, and block them during your working hours.
+If you’ve tried those methods before and didn’t find them to be successful, try using BlockSite’s Chrome Extension, where you can take all of your biggest digital distractions – like Facebook, Twitter, news sites, and more, and block them during your working hours.
 That way you’re eliminating the option to even do a ‘quick check’, which can sometimes turn into an hour of scrolling.
 Hey, it can happen to the best of us!